jfoucher/jfoucher.com/_posts/2011-12-24-implementing-browserid-identification.md

 layout: post
 title: Implementing BrowserID identification on your website
 tags: [webdev, php]
 excerpt: BrowserID is an identification service from Mozilla that aims to remove the need for accounts at each website we visit.
-I explain how to implement it on your site
+I explain how to implement it on your site.
 date: Thu Dec 25 15:05:13 +0200 2011
 ---